-The validity of the common units offered by this prospectus will be passed upon for TC PipeLines by the law firm of Fried, Frank, Harris, Shriver & Jacobson (a partnership including professional corporations), New York, New York.
-Kenneth R. Blackman and Robert Cassanos, partners of Fried, Frank, Harris, Shriver & Jacobson, are directors and officers of TCPL International Investments, Inc., a wholly owned holding company subsidiary of TransCanada.
-Specific legal matters in connection with the common units offered by this prospectus will be passed upon for the underwriters by Andrews & Kurth L.L.P., New York, New York, who also acts as regulatory counsel for Northern Border Pipeline with respect to FERC matters.
+The validity of the common units will be passed upon for TC PipeLines by the law firm of Fried, Frank, Harris, Shriver & Jacobson (a partnership including professional corporations), New York, New York.
+Specific legal matters in connection with the common units offered by this prospectus are being passed upon for the underwriters by Andrews & Kurth L.L.P., New York, New York, who also acts as regulatory counsel for Northern Border Pipeline with respect to FERC matters.